-And these are just the first things that come to my mind.
-For me bodyweight strength training provides one HUGE benefit that blows away any other training implement with ease.
-It's sustainability.
+And these just the first things that come to my mind.
+For me, bodyweight strength training provides one HUGE benefit that blows away any other training implement with ease.
+It’s sustainability.
 Just imagine (well, super hypothetically), apocalypse came and there are no gyms or weights left on Earth for some reason.
 How would you train?
 Seriously, progressive calisthenics give you a lifetime opportunity to train and get stronger.
-You'll be able to train all your life and you'll depend on nothing but your bodyweight and your determination.
+You’ll depend on nothing but your bodyweight and your determination.
 That is awesome.
-I like minimalism and it's minimalism at it's finest.
-It doesn't matter whether you move to another city or another country, whether you have money for gym membership or weights, nothing matters except your determination and discipline.
+I like minimalism and it’s minimalism at its finest.
+It doesn’t matter whether you move to another city or another country, whether you have money for gym membership or weights.
+Nothing matters except your determination and discipline.

 It’s All Cool But Back to the Theme, Please

-The thing is that when you use just your bodyweight you use progressions.
+The thing is that when you use just your bodyweight you depend on progressions.
 Progressions divide your path in learning given exercise from the easiest step to the hardest.
-The best progressions are the ones that have more steps so the exercise is learned more gradually.
-Now, for example, compare barbell bench press (BBP) to planche push-up (PPU).
+The best of them are the ones that have more steps, so the exercise is learned in more gradual manner.
+Now, for example, compare Barbell Bench Press (BBP) to Planche Push-Up (PPU).
 In BBP you can start with an empty bar (which is 20 kg), hardly difficult task for anyone except maybe some weak girls.
 In PPU you start with Pseudo-Planche Push-Ups, these require decent regular push-ups and are pretty hard if executed properly.
-Then in BBP you can add 2.5 kg to bar, an increment so small that at certain stages you won't even notice it.
-In PPU you progress from one position to another and there are great chances that you became pretty proficient with current position but can't even hold the next one.
-In BBP you learn proper exercise form right away and then just polish your technique while adding weight to the bar.
+Then in BBP you can add 2.5 kg to bar, an increment so small that at certain stages you won’t even notice it.
+In PPU you progress from one position to another and there are great chances that, while you became pretty proficient with current position, you can’t even hold the next one.
+In BBP you learn proper exercise form right away and then just polish your technique, while adding weight to the bar.
 In PPU you learn new exercise every time you move to harder progression step.
 I think you got the idea.

 Barbell with its small increments is the king for building muscle.
 I guess, it will remain undefeated forever.
-But does that mean that calisthenics are waste of time?
-No. And here's why.
+However, does that mean that calisthenics are waste of time?
+No. Here’s why.